 The average length of this program is 1050 (approximately 24 months) for adult students attending part time.
 Actual time is dependent upon enrollment status and the length of time the student requires to achieve competencies.
-This program contains occupational completion points designed to prepare students for a position.
+This program contains occupational completion points designed to prepare students for a \$3,439.00 position.

-- Students must be at least 16 years old and not attending high school - ▶ Application - ► Interview by a guidance counselor - ▶ Fees for supplies and textbooks are required.
+- Students must be at least 16 years old and not attending ► high school - Application ► - Interview by a guidance counselor - Fees for supplies and textbooks are required.

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.
+Call (305) 557-1100 for more information.